 Board of Directors

-Eileen is an event coordinator and advocate for those living with headache diseases.
-It was her event experience that brought her to Clusterbusters and the conference coordinator, but she later joined the board and is passionate about serving this inspirational community.
-In addition to Clusterbusters, Eileen is the Director of Special Events for the Coalition for Headache and Migraine Patients, Director of Migraine Community Groups, sits on the National Headache Foundation’s Patient Leadership Council, and is a moderator for Move Against Migraine.
+Eileen is an event coordinator and advocates for those living with headache diseases.
+It was her event experience that brought her to Clusterbusters as the conference coordinator, but she later joined the board.
+She is passionate about serving this inspirational community.
+In addition to Clusterbusters, Eileen is the Board Secretary for the Alliance for Headache Disorders Advocacy, sits on the National Headache Foundation’s Patient Leadership Council, contracts with Chronic Migraine Awareness, volunteers with NDPH Aware, and is a moderator for Move Against Migraine.

-As a wife and mother of two, Mrs. Brewer balances her life in the headache community with various personal commitments, including sitting as the President of a preschool, leading a Girl Scout troop, and managing several real estate investment properties.
+As a wife and mother of two, Mrs. Brewer balances her life in the headache community with various personal commitments, including sitting as the Vice President of the local PTA, leading a Girl Scout troop, and managing several real estate investment properties.
 Eileen has devoted herself over the years to many volunteer opportunities including local and national political initiatives, and event planning and advocacy for local charities.

 Ainslie Course joined the Board of Directors at Clusterbusters, Inc in January 2020.
 Her involvement in the organization began some 20 years ago when she had exhausted all pharmaceutical options on medication and treatments.
 She has known Bob Wold since Clusterbusters was in its infancy and attended her first conference in Chicago in 2015.
 Her duties as a board member include raising the profile of Clusterbusters in the UK and Europe.
 The main aim is to eventually be able to have Clusterbusters host a UK/European conference.